Security & Privacy · Reference

 FedRAMP

-U.S. federal authorization for cloud services, aligned with our long-horizon commitment to defense and government operations.
+U.S. federal authorization for cloud services, aligned with long-horizon defense and government commitments.

 Report suspected vulnerabilities to security@poliglot.io.
-Please include a description of the issue, steps to reproduce, and any environment details relevant to triage.
+Include a description, steps to reproduce, and any relevant environment details.

 Need the full documentation package?

-We'll send the security & privacy overview, data processing agreement, and the current compliance evidence for you to share with your IT, compliance, or audit team.
+We'll send the security & privacy overview, data processing agreement, and the current compliance evidence for your IT, compliance, or audit team.